Fengli: Breakdown by source

 The creature fengshengshou (風生獸) is described as blue (or rather green) and leopard-like in two sources quoted by the encyclopedia.

-However, one of the two sources quoted secondhand, the Baopuzi, provides quite a different reading when the standalone edited text is consulte.
+However, one of the two sources quoted secondhand, the Baopuzi, provides quite a different reading when the standalone edited text is consulted.
 The BPZ actually describes the fengshengshou as a beast that "resembles a diao(貂) [marten or sable].. [which] is dark in color and as big as a li (狸) or badger".